Southern California wildfires trigger mass destruction, hurting families, economy

-Thousands of people in Southern California were forced to evacuate as wind-whipped wildfires continued to blaze across Ventura County.
+Thousands of people in Southern California were forced to evacuate this week as wind-whipped wildfires continued to blaze across Ventura County.

-Officials said that the so-called “Thomas Fire,” which started Monday about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 150 structures and has scorched roughly 132,000 acres so far.
+Officials said the so-called “Thomas Fire,” which started Monday about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 476 structures and scorched roughly 143,000 acres so far.
 About 15,000 additional structures are threatened by the wildfire as well, according to officials.

 The cause of the fire is currently unknown.
 As of Friday afternoon, it was only 10 percent contained.